Elamipretide (Bendavia, MTP-131)

 The results of a follow-on phase 2 clinical trial, known as MMPOWER2, were announced in June 2017.
 In this study, patients who took part in the initial MMPOWER trial were given elamipretide for a longer treatment period of four weeks.
 This showed further improvements in ‘distance walked in six minutes’, although the results were not statistically significant.
 Detailed analysis revealed that elamipretide had most benefit for those who were able to walk the shortest distance before treatment.

 In March 2017, Stealth started a multi-national pre-trial registry of patients with mitochondrial myopathy called RePOWER.
-The aim of this was to obtain information that would help inform a phase 3 clinical trial and to date, over 400 patients have been enrolled across 29 sites (including 2 in the UK - London & Newcastle).
+The aim of this was to obtain information that would help inform a phase 3 clinical trial and over 400 patients were enrolled across 29 sites (including 2 in the UK - London & Newcastle).

-In October 2017, Elamipretide was granted ‘orphan drug’ status by the FDA in the US.
+In October 2017, Stealth BioTherapeutics received Fast Track designation and Orphan Drug designation from the FDA in the US for the development of elamipretide for primary mitochondrial myopathy.
 This aims to advance both the evaluation and development of drugs that have the potential to treat rare diseases and should make it easier for Elamipretide to gain marketing approval.